eyal-lupu/KMS-AAD/README.md

 ```

 ## Costs
-Do remember that this example is using AWS KMS which involves costs.
+Do remember that this example is using AWS KMS which involves costs for both master keys (CMK) and API calls.